matt-harvey/swx/README.rst

 If you pass the ``-v`` option, then both the detailed list and the summary will be printed.

+If you pass the ``-r`` option, then the activity string you pass will be treated as a regular expression (of the POSIX extended variety), rather than an exact activity name.
+Any activities will then be shown for which their activity name matches this regular expression.

 By default, the number of hours shown is rounded to the nearest quarter of an hour.
 This rounding behaviour can be changed in the Configuration_.